-This podcast excerpted from a recent teleseminar presents a new framework for transforming schools.
+This podcast excerpted from a 2005 teleseminar presents a new framework for transforming schools.
 Learn how communities and schools can work together, which school factors are key to student success based on research and IDRA experience, and an example of the power of shifting from a deficit view to one of valuing youth.

 Part 1: Overview of IDRA Research on Dropouts and School Holding Power

 IDRA led the first comprehensive statewide study of school dropouts in Texas over two decades ago.
 Hear an overview of key findings from this and other critical studies and how they have influenced practice today.
+(20:47 min.)

 Part 2: Five Characteristics of School Holding Power

 IDRA’s research on strategies for reducing the dropout rate, stemming from research-based effective strategies and IDRA’s experience in schools over the last three decades, shows five components are vital to successful dropout prevention.
+(1:21 min.)

 Part 4: Seven Lessons from Texas About Dropouts and School Holding Power

 Having dealt with this issue so closely for so many years, IDRA offers the following seven lessons from Texas in the hope that many more will take up the call to action.
 Based on an expansion of a presentation by Dr. Robledo Montecel to the Education Writers Association’s Regional Seminar.
+(13:05 min.)

-Part 5: Quality Schools Action Framework
+Part 5: IDRA Quality Schools Action Framework